Arturohub/ArturoBlog-Laravel-mySQL/README.md

 It is a Blog with authentication where I am the admin and I can write my own blog posts.
 The users can comment my posts.
 In the future, I plan to implement:

-    a Like system
+    -A Like system
-    a comment's reply system
+    -A comment's reply system
-    recommended posts based on
+    -Recommended posts based on category
+    -Other stuff

 I did not deploy it because I could not find any free hosting for my Laravel Project (if you know one, let me know!)